cloudogu/gitops-playground/docs/content-loader-docs/content-loader.md

 ```

 Once the GOP is started you can try the following sample use cases.
 Most applications mentioned in the [Stack-chapter](https://github.com/cloudogu/gitops-playground?tab=readme-ov-file#stack) are deployed now.

+# Example-Use Cases
+This chapter describes sample use cases that can be tried after executing the TL;DR command. \
+However, you can apply individual config.yaml files to deploy your own content.

 ## Mirror the entire repository on every call
 ```yaml